keigo1110/openscad-playground/README.md

 - [LICENSE.md](./LICENSE.md): most libraries require proper disclosure of their usage and of their license.
 If a license is unique, paste it in full, otherwise, link to one of the standard ones already there.

-Send us a PR, then once it's merged request an update to the hosted https://ochafik.com/openscad2 demo.
+Send us a PR to the [original project](https://github.com/openscad/openscad-playground), then once it's merged request an update to the hosted https://ochafik.com/openscad2 demo.